deis/workflow/src/installing-workflow/index.md

 ## Add the Deis Chart Repository

-The [Deis Chart Repository](https://github.com/deis/charts) contains everything needed to install Deis Workflow onto a Kubernetes cluster, with a single `helmc install` command.
+The Deis Chart Repository contains everything needed to install Deis Workflow onto a Kubernetes cluster, with a single `helm install deis/workflow --namespace deis` command.

-Add this repository to Helm Classic:
+Add this repository to Helm:

 ```
-$ helmc repo add deis https://github.com/deis/charts
+$ helm repo add deis https://charts.deis.com/workflow
 ```

 ## Install Deis Workflow

-Now that Helm Classic is installed and the Deis Chart Repository has been added, install Workflow by running:
+Now that Helm is installed and the repository has been added, install Workflow by running:

 ```
-$ helmc fetch deis/workflow-v2.8.0            # fetches the chart into a
-                                              # local workspace
-$ helmc generate -x manifests workflow-v2.8.0 # generates various secrets
-$ helmc install workflow-v2.8.0               # injects resources into
-                                              # your cluster
+$ helm install deis/workflow --namespace deis
 ```

-!!!
-Experimental
-	Workflow can also be installed now using the [Kubernetes Helm][helm].
-All the details that are needed for a production deployments like off-cluster storage, external registry etc., can be configured by passing an optional [values file][valuesfile] which overrides default values.

-    	$ helm repo add deis https://charts.deis.com/workflow  # add the workflow charts repo

-    	$ helm install deis/workflow --version=v2.8.0 --namespace=deis -f <optional values file>  # injects resources into your cluster

-  See also our section on [Workflow chart provenance](workflow-helm-charts.md#chart-provenance)

-Helm Classic will install a variety of Kubernetes resources in the `deis` namespace.
+Helm will install a variety of Kubernetes resources in the `deis` namespace.
-Wait for the pods that Helm Classic launched to be ready.
+Wait for the pods that Helm launched to be ready.
 Monitor their status by running:

 ```
 $ kubectl --namespace=deis get pods